 - If the other breast feels painfully full before you are ready to breastfeed on it, hand express or pump a few moments to relieve some of the pressure.
 You can also use a cold compress or washcloth to reduce discomfort and swelling.
-You can also use chilled greed cabbage leaves to help with swelling, but limit their use because they can decrease your milk supply.
-To use cabbage leaves correctly you should leave them on for 20 minutes, no more than 3 times per day and stop using them as soon as the discomfort or swelling begins to decrease.
+You can also use chilled green cabbage leaves to help with swelling, but limit their use because they can decrease your milk supply.
+To use cabbage leaves correctly you should leave them on for 20 minutes, no more than 3 times per day, and stop using them as soon as the discomfort or swelling begins to decrease.

 - Feed your baby before they become too hungry to prevent forceful sucking.

 Due to oversupply, some women have a strong let-down.
 If this is happening to you: